Basics of AUD

 Why is this the case?
 Put simply, alcohol is toxic to your body.
 In smaller amounts, your liver (if it’s healthy) is very efficient at removing this toxin from your system.
 But when alcohol builds up to large amounts, it can put stress on nearly every part of your body it reaches until it leaves.
 This means that the more you drink—and the more often—the higher your risk for damage from alcohol.

 We still don’t know exactly how alcohol causes every illness linked to it.
-But we do know that drinking compromises your immune system, causes inflammation in many parts of your body, and even causes cell damage1 as it is metabolized.
-And the damage from heavy drinking is significant: According to the Centers for Disease Control (CDC), alcohol-related chronic illnesses were responsible for over 51,000 deaths annually in the US between 2011 and 2015.2
+But we do know that drinking compromises your immune system, causes inflammation in many parts of your body, and even causes cell damage as it is metabolized.
+And the damage from heavy drinking is significant: According to the Centers for Disease Control (CDC), alcohol-related chronic illnesses were responsible for over 51,000 deaths annually in the US between 2011 and 2015.

 So, which diseases are caused by alcohol, and how much drinking puts you at risk?
 Below, we’ll cover some of the most common alcohol-related diseases, what the risks are, and how you can protect your health long-term.